Atlantic mudskipper: Habitat

 Atlantic mudskippers are semi-aquatic animals that live in areas with water that is slightly salty, such as river estuaries and mudflats.
 Generally, Atlantic mudskippers spend the majority of the day on land.
 In tidal regions, Atlantic mudskippers may appear only during low tide to feed; conversely, they hide in their burrow at high tide.
-The burrows can extend to 1.5 metres deep, in which mudskippers can seek refuge from predators in.
+Their burrows can extend to 1.5 metres deep, in which mudskippers can seek refuge from predators.
 Burrows may contain a pocket of air which the Atlantic mudskipper can breathe from, despite there being low oxygen availability.
 The Atlantic mudskipper is generally able to tolerate high concentrations of toxic substances produced by industrial waste, including cyanide and ammonia, in the surrounding environments.
-For example, in the presence of high ammonia contamination, the Atlantic mudskipper can actively secrete ammonia through its gills within highly acidic environments (pH = 9.0).
+For example, in the presence of high ammonia contamination, the Atlantic mudskipper can actively secrete ammonia through its gills within highly acidic environments.
 They are also able to survive in a variety of environments, including waters with different temperatures and salinity levels.

 Hot and humid climates are optimal for Atlantic mudskippers as it enhances cutaneous respiration and helps them with maintaining their body temperature.
 The body temperature of Atlantic mudskippers on the surface can range from 14 to 35 degrees celsius.
-The Atlantic mudskipper is territorial, and builds a wall of mud around its territory and its resources.
-The territory is approximately 1 metre long, and can aid in maintaining Atlantic mudskipper populations by storing food resources.
+The Atlantic mudskipper is territorial and builds a wall of mud around its territory and its resources.
+The territory is approximately 1 metre long and can aid in maintaining Atlantic mudskipper populations by storing food resources.

 Predator-prey behaviour

 The Atlantic mudskipper is carnivorous, and has adopted an ambushing strategy to capture terrestrial prey.
 While hunting, the Atlantic mudskipper submerges itself underwater whilst leaving its eyes out, using only sight to identify and locate prey.
-To ambush prey, Atlantic mudskippers launch onto land using predominantly their pectoral fins, and catch the prey using its mouth.
+To ambush prey, Atlantic mudskippers launch onto land using predominantly their pectoral fins, and catch the prey using their mouth.
 When Atlantic mudskippers are in danger from predation on land, they proceed into 'flight' behaviour and either jump in the water or skip away on mud.